verbb/formie/docs/developers/submission-content.md

 This is often the simplest way to pull out one specific nested value without working with the whole structured array.

+Date/Time fields also support formatted nested paths such as `eventDate.date`, `eventDate.time`, and, for date ranges, `booking.startDate` or `booking.end`.
+Composite datetime output uses the field's configured date and time formats, so casting the value object to string matches `getFieldValueAsString()`.

 ### Use context-specific helpers

 Formie also includes helpers for values that are being prepared for a specific system or job: